How Does the Berlin Wall Connect to the Cold War

-The Berlin Wall was a physical division between East and West Germany that played a significant role during the Cold War.
-This concrete barrier, erected by the German Democratic Republic (GDR), became a powerful symbol of the ideological and political differences between the Soviet Union and the Western world.
-In this article, we will explore the connection between the Berlin Wall and the Cold War.
+These were barriers, which were erected between East and West Germany; they formed part of the division during the Cold War period.
+This concrete wall was constructed by the German Democratic Republic and in due course, it was becoming the strong icon of divide between the Soviet Union and the western powers.
+In this article, we will study the link between the Berlin Wall and Cold War.

 1. The Origins of the Cold War